Kubernetes Patterns 2nd Edition Reading Group Report

 Part 2

-The second part, "Behavior Patterns," focuses on the runtime behavior of Pods and outlines how Kubernetes can support and control them.
-It is structured from the perspective of how to choose the appropriate configuration depending on the type of workload and the characteristics of the service, and provides useful knowledge for runtime design and operation.
+The second part, "Behavior Patterns," focuses on the runtime behavior of Pods and outlines how Kubernetes can support and control it.
+It is structured from the perspective of how to select the appropriate configuration depending on the type of workload and the characteristics of the service, and provides useful knowledge for runtime design and operation.

 StatefulSet